Benawi/Leaderboard/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like to thank Microverse program for providing me this great chance.
+- I would like to thank the Microverse program for providing me with this great chance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>